-The educator uses the IPO model to design units and assessments to support determining students' understanding of essential vocabulary and key concepts in computing systems.
+The educator designs unit lessons or assessments to support determining students' understanding of essential vocabulary and key concepts in cybersecurity, networks, and the internet.

 Method Components

 What is Computer Science?

 Computer science moves beyond using technology tools toward an understanding of how they work and ultimately designing new solutions to enduring human problems.
 Despite common misperceptions, computer science is not simply programming.
 Like any scientific discipline, computer science consists of a body of knowledge that informs how people understand and perceive the world around them, as well as practices for exploration, creation, and experimentation.
 Programming, defined as giving computers instructions to follow, is a practice used in computer science.
 The field itself is much broader, much as biology is not simply conducting lab experiments.